diskerror/Typed/README.md

 The users' class properties must be declared as *protected* or *private*.
 The names for the properties must follow the naming convention that the intended *public* members must not start with an underscore.
 This borrows from the Zend Framework property naming convention of protected and private property names starting with an underscore.

 These properties must also be initialized with a value.
-Each value's' initial type is stored within the object and used to cast new values to the same type.
+Each values' initial type is stored within the object and used to cast new values to the same type.

 More complex types can be set with array notation as such:
 ```